improbable-eng/zeuz-unreal-demo/README.md

 Before you follow this example, there are a couple of general points to note:
 - The '**Files changed**' list for each section only notes the most significant changes.
     - For example, the files changed to edit the on-screen messaging text at the end of the game in ['Basic zeuz support'](#basic-zeuz-support) are omitted.
-- The menu of the original ShooterGame project has been modified to reflect the connections available when this game is used with zeuz and a matchmaker.
+- The menu of the original ShooterGame project has been modified to reflect the connections available when this game is used with zeuz.
 For more information, see the [UI Changes section](#ui-changes).
     - Note: These UI changes are **not** necessary to make your game support zeuz orchestration.

 Lastly, if you wish to follow along, making similar changes to the [ShooterGame](https://docs.unrealengine.com/en-US/Resources/SampleGames/ShooterGame/index.html) project, you should ensure you are able to package the unmodified game as a dedicated server and connect with a client.